esranurari/esranurari/README.md

 I am passionate about developing robust and scalable applications while continuously learning and adapting to new technologies.

-- 👯 I’m looking to collaborate on open source projects and testing frameworks.
 - 📫 How to reach me: esrayazar12@gmail.com